Listen to these plumbing podcasts for tips and inspiration on growing your plumbing business.

 Ready to feel more productive and learn something new by listening to an informative plumber podcast?
 It’s a good place to start if you’re ready to move your plumbing company to the next level.

 What is a podcast and how do I listen to one?

 A plumbing podcast could discuss anything from the latest in water conservation technology, the best tools to use in a trench, or smart home options for water treatment systems.
 Most plumbing podcasts are free and easy to download online.

 The term “podcast” originates from the words iPod and broadcasting.
-This means listeners can download a plumbing podcast audio file from their favorite podcasting website to listen to on their computers, laptops, tablets or personal digital audio players.
+This means listeners can download a plumbing podcast audio file from their favorite podcasting website or app to listen to on their computers, laptops, tablets, smartphones or personal digital audio players.

 Plumbing podcasts can be an incredible resource to help grow your business and stay up to date on plumbing industry news.
 To find the best plumbing podcast, look for podcasts with lots of reviews, a high rating, and a currently active show with episodes released weekly or biweekly.
 In addition to Yano’s home services podcast, here are some others to get you started.

 Potty Talk LIVE | The Show for Plumbing Entrepreneurs: Based in Indianapolis, host and longtime plumber Richard Behney takes you into the trenches, crawl spaces, basements, kitchens, and bathrooms to discuss the business of plumbing.
 Known as the Million Dollar Plumber after selling his company in 2017, Behney interviews industry experts and owners for tips, strategies, and techniques to help grow your plumbing business.
 It airs once a week, and sometimes more.
 You can also catch the show live Monday through Friday at 7 p.m.
 (EST) on Richard’s Facebook page.